 The AEMC conducted a review of the Gas Supply Guarantee at the request of Energy Ministers.

-In this review the AEMC will assess whether the Gas Supply Guarantee (GSG) should continue either in its current or in another form.
+The review considered whether the Gas Supply Guarantee should continue in either its current or an amended form.

 Under the terms of reference from the energy ministers, the AEMC will carry out the review during 2021 and report back to the ministers in the first quarter of 2022.